crcx/nga-c/Naje.md

 It wasn't designed to be easy or fun to use, just to provide the essentials needed to build useful things.

+## Instruction Set

+Nga has a very small set of instructions.
+These can be briefly listed in a short table:

+    0  nop        7  jump      14  gt        21  and
+    1  lit <v>    8  call      15  fetch     22  or
+    2  dup        9  cjump     16  store     23  xor
+    3  drop      10  return    17  add       24  shift
+    4  swap      11  eq        18  sub       25  zret
+    5  push      12  neq       19  mul       26  end
+    6  pop       13  lt        20  divmod

+All instructions except for **lit** are one cell long. **lit** takes two: one for the instruction and one for the value to push to the stack.

+Naje provides a simple syntax.
+A short example:

+    .output test.nga
+    :add
+      add
+      return
+    :subtract
+      sub
+      return
+    :increment
+      lit 1
+      lit &add
+      call
+      return
+    :main
+      lit 100
+      lit 95
+      lit &subtract
+      call
+      lit &increment
+      call
+      end

+Delving a bit deeper:

+* Blank lines are ok and will be stripped out
+* One instruction (or assembler directive) per line
+* Labels start with a colon
+* A **lit** can be followed by a number or a label name
+* References to labels must start with an &

+### Technical Notes

+Naje has a trivial parser.
+In deciding how to deal with a line, it will first strip it to its core elements, then proceed.
+So given a line like:

+    lit 100 ... push 100 to the stack! ...

+Naje will take the first two characters of the first token (*li*) to identify the instruction and the second token for the value.
+The rest is ignored.

+## Instruction Packing

+Nga allows for packing multiple instructions per memory location.
+The Nga code does this automatically.

+What this does is effectively reduce the memory a program takes significantly.
+In a standard configuration, cells are 32-bits in length.
+With one instruction per cell, much potential space is wasted.
+Packing allows up to four to be stored in each cell.

+Some notes on this:

+- unused slots are stored as NOP instructions
+- packing ends when:

+  * four instructions have been queued
+  * a flow control instruction has been queued

+    - JUMP
+    - CJUMP
+    - CALL
+    - RET
+    - ZRET

+  * a label is being declared
+  * when a **.data** directive is issued

 ## Code

 ````